ruuddejong-altran/python-c-cpp/docs/example_3.md

 ```

 When we compile and link this wrapper source file
-we get a `spam.py` module that can be imported in Python,
+we get a `spam.py` module that can be imported in Python.
-and works, at least for the `add` function:
+This works for the `add` function:

 ```
 >>> import spam